-You’ve done O-Week, and you’ve settled into your accommodation, but now comes the biggest step of all – your first day of university.
+O-Week is over and you’ve settled into your accommodation.
+Now comes the biggest step of all – your first day of university!

 Create a study timetable

-Organise your study routine around your classes, for both study and other activities.
-Organisation now will help you be prepared for the heavier workloads later in the semester.
-But remember to be flexible, as you might want to take on extra classes or an activity outside of your contact hours.
+Organise a routine around your classes, allocating time for study, socialising and relaxing.
+Being organised in advance will help you prepare for heavier workloads later in the semester.
+Remember to be flexible, as you might want to take on extra classes or activities outside of your contact hours.
 There are a range of scheduling apps and digital calendars you can use to help set your routine.

 Charge your devices

-Make sure your laptop and phone are charged.
-You don’t want to run out of battery halfway through your second class.
+Make sure you charge your laptop and phone.
+You don’t want to run out of battery halfway through your second class!

 Get your outfit ready